on all orders over $1000

 The Jim White 2.0 head is another interesting tripod head in this category, as it bears a resemblance to the Outdoorsmans Pan Head, but offers a few unique features.
 Constructed from a combination of polycarbonate and aluminum, the JW2.0 incorporates adjustable drag for the tilt function as well as native compatibility with Arca-Swiss plates.

 At the shop, we have recently been fascinated by the Sirui VA-5 Head.
-This Japanese-manufactured head is around the same size as our Pan Head and offers fluid pan and tilt with stepless tilt drag adjustment.
+This Chinese-manufactured head is around the same size as our Pan Head and offers fluid pan and tilt with stepless tilt drag adjustment.

 This head comes with a proprietary plate, but it is also compatible with Arca-Swiss plates.
 At just over 20 oz, it’s no weight weenie, but at $164.90, it’s worth a look for folks who run a large pair of binoculars or binoculars and a medium-sized spotting scope.
+The price is more than agreeable for what you get.

 As with our other product-focused guides, the best suggestion we can make is to run what’s comfortable for you and allows you to glass as effectively as possible.
 If you are a backpacker who likes a Fluid Head but you’re worried about weight, our friend Colton Bagnoli would tell you to “just get stronger.”